atalatable/rwu-python-project/readme.md

 - `cli.py` : Handle the user input on the cli
 - `options.py` : Holds global variables to be accessible from all files
 - `scanning.py` : Contains all the scanning functions
+- `services/service.py` : Base Class for all services to inherit
+- `services/*.py` : All the services with the approptiate functions

 - `test_lab` : Docker network containing 3 machines with open ports to test the program on
 - `test_lab/ftp_server` : custom build for anonymous ftp login